Pakistan International Airlines Flight 404

 Pakistan International Airlines Flight 404 (پی آئی اے پرواز 404) was a Fokker F27 Friendship that disappeared shortly after takeoff on 25 August 1989.
 The aircraft presumably crashed somewhere in the Himalayas, Pakistan.
 All 54 people on board were lost and presumed dead.

 Disappearance

-At 07:36, the flight took off from the northern city of Gilgit, Pakistan on its way to the national capital Islamabad.
+At 07:36, the flight took off from the northern city of Gilgit, Pakistan, on its way to the national capital Islamabad.
 One of the pilots of the aircraft made a routine radio call at 07:40; this was the last communication with the aircraft.
 The aircraft is thought to have crashed in the Himalayas, but the wreckage has never been found.
-It is speculated that the civilian aircraft was deliberately shot down by the Indian Army with an anti-aircraft missile, fired from a base along the Line of Control.
+Some conspiracists claimed that the aircraft was shot down by India after it crossed the Line of Control, though there is no evidence supporting this.

 Aircraft

 The aircraft was a Fokker F27-200 Friendship turboprop airliner, serial number 10207, built in 1962 and registered as AP-BBF.
 It had accumulated approximately 44,524 hours of flying time; and 41,524 cycles (the number of times the aircraft had been pressurized) at the time of the accident.